jallanxjallan/onemanairforce/adaptation/stories/julia_learns_of_samuel_quiko.md

 ---
+category: present
+date: 21 October 1988
+status: rough
 title: Julia Learns of Samuel Quiko
-date: 21 October 1988
-status: new

 ---

+Cameron
-When researching with Julia at the library in late October 1988, Cameron mentions his meeting with Samuel Quiko.
+mentions his meeting with Samuel Quiko when with Julia at the library.
 Julia remarks on distinctive name, indicating a Portuguese heritage, and remembers seeing it in a review of a musical performance in 1947.
 She disappears into the stacks, reappearing with an armful of magazines containing articles about